EXTORTION UNDER IPC | IPC NOTES FOR LLB PDF |

 2. Dishonestly inducing the person so put in fear to deliver to any person:

-a) property; or
+1. property; or

-b) valuable security; or
+2. valuable security; or

-c) anything signed and sealed which can be converted into a valuable security
+3. anything signed and sealed which can be converted into a valuable security

-ILLUSTRATIONS:- ‘A’ threatens to publish a defamatory libel concerning Z unless Z gives him money.
+ILLUSTRATIONS:-‘A’ threatens to publish a defamatory libel concerning Z unless Z gives him money.
 He thus induces Z to give him money.
 ‘A’ has committed extortion.

-‘A’ threatens Z that he will keep Z’s child in wrongful confinement unless Z will sign and deliver to A a promissory note binding Z to pay money to ‘A’.
+‘A’ threatens Z that he will keep Z’s child in wrongful confinement unless Z will sign and deliver to Aa promissory note binding Z to pay money to ‘A’.
 Z signs and delivers the note.
 ‘A’ has committed the offence of extortion.

 According to Ramjee Singh vs. State of Bihar, 1987 Cr LJ 137, ‘fear’ should be of such a nature that it unsettles the mind of the person on whom it operates, and takes from his acts the element of free voluntary action which alone constitutes consent.